theme-next/theme-next.org/source/docs/third-party-services/statistics-and-analytics/index.md

 #### Yandex Webmaster Tools

-Set the verification string of {% exturl Yandex Webmaster Tools https://webmaster.yandex.ru/ %} which is used in submitting sitemap.
+Set the verification string of [Yandex Webmaster Tools](https://webmaster.yandex.ru/) which is used in submitting sitemap.

 {% tabs yandex-webmaster-tools %}
 <!-- tab Get Verification Code → -->